How to Remind Someone to Pay You Without Feeling Bad

 All of our documents are web-based, meaning they get sent as links to landing pages.
 This allows us to track the readers with proposal analytics.

-We know exactly when they opened your documents, how much time they spent on each of the sections, when they digitally signed and paid as well as whether they forwarded your proposal to anyone.
+We know exactly when they opened your documents, how much time they spent on each of the sections, when they digitally signed and paid and whether they forwarded your proposal to anyone.

 This type of data is priceless in the follow-up process since it tells you everything you need to know.